 VOLKER STEGER / SCIENCE PHOTO LIBRARY VOLKER STEGER / SCIENCE PHOTO LIBRARY

-Photomultiplier tube (PMT) in the Borexino neutrino detector.
+Photomultiplier tube (PMT) held by technician Giuseppe Dipietro of the Gran Sasso Laboratory.
+PMTs are incorporated into the Borexino neutrino detector (not seen).
 Neutrinos are elementary particles produced by nuclear reactions in stars and in supernova explosions.
-PMTs line the interior of a stainless steel sphere.
-They detect the flash of light when a neutrino hits the liquid core of the detector (not seen).
-The aim of the Borexino detector is to measure neutrino flux from the Sun.
-Photographed at the Gran Sasso Laboratories, Abruzzo, Italy.
-The laboratories are located 1400 metres underground and are accessed from a 10 kilometre long road tunnel.
+The PMT detects the flash of light when a neutrino hits the liquid core of the detector.
+The Borexino detector measures neutrino flux from the Sun.
+The Gran Sasso Laboratory is in Abruzzo, Italy.
+The neutrino detector is located 1400 metres underground and is accessed from a 10 kilometre long road tunnel.
 The rock overlay shields the laboratories from cosmic rays.

 Model release not available.
 Property release not required.